 ACLs grants file access to different users or group without having to include them in the same category for them to have access permission - unlike in files and directories, where different permissions cannot be configured for different users.

 Also, files and directories permission sets are configured for the owner of the data, the group to which the file owner belongs, and the other system users only.

 ACLs, on the others hand, solve the limitation with files and directories by providing more precise control than file permissions alone, by giving the owner of an object the ability to grant or deny any user access.

 ACL mechanism is available in most UNIX such as HP-UX, Solaris, and AIX, among others.
 However in other system ACL is not provided, for example, GNU / Linux, and one needs to install it as an additional package.
 GNU / Linux support 2 basic types of ACL:

 - Standard ACL- They contains three ACLs entries, that is, owner, owner group, and other types.
 Theses ACL entries are equivalent with the files and directory mode permission bits.

 - Extended ACL: They have more than three ACL entries.
 Theses ACLs also contain a mask entry and may comprise any number of named user and named group entries.

-- a) Whether the computer’s kernel can support as well as allow mounting of extended attributes and ACL.
+- Whether the computers kernel can support as well as allow mounting of extended attributes and ACL.

-- b) Whether userspace utilities have been installed to establish the ACL: ACL package.
+- Whether userspace utilities have been installed to establish the ACL: ACL package.

 The following package contains the utilities that will allow one to establish and manage the ACLs: chacl, getfacl, and setfacl.